Pelican Valley (5K3) to the Lamar River/Soda Butte Trailhead (3K1) - Trail Descriptions

 On day two the trail leaves this peaceful valley and descends at a gentle grade for about 5.7 miles as it heads toward the Lamar River.
 The high peaks that line the eastern edge of the park are often visible through the numerous stands of dead snags that fill this drainage.
 At 14 miles a small break in the ridge to the left ascends to what is known as Lovely Pass, providing access to the vast Mirror Plateau.

-After fording the Lamar River (easy) there are two campsites to the left and right of the trail.
+After fording the Lamar River (easy) there are two campsites to the left and right of the trail located just a short distance from each other.
 Campsite 3U4 ★★★★★ is a beautiful "stock only" site.
 To the right is campsite number 3F1 ★★★★★.
-Both are located just a short distance from one another.
 This area sits at the very southern end of the Lamar River Trail which now begins its 16 mile journey north along one of Yellowstone's most iconic rivers.

 From this location the Lamar River Trail follows the ribbon-like course of this remote waterway, rising and falling with the rolling topography along its eastern banks.
 There are plenty of beautiful campsites to choose from and most are located right next to the Lamar River.
 Two out of the thirteen sites are reserved for "stock parties" only (3U4 & 3L6), with the remainder available for backpackers (3F1, 3U1, 3U2, 3U3, 3L1, 3L2, 3L3, 3L4, 3L7, 3L8 & 3L9).
 Click the campsite numbers for more information.
 Many of the campsites along the Lamar River Trail are also found near the edge of large meadows which provide spectacular scenery, and if you're a fly fisherman, the campsites beside the Lamar River Trail offer plenty of chances to wet a line.